-The Department has maintained its prompt payment performance at 98 percent from FY 2008 to FY 2009.
-The number of invoices with late-payment interest penalties increased minimally from 4,810 in FY 2008 to 5,014 in FY 2009.
+The Department has increased slightly its prompt payment performance to 99 percent in FY 2010 from 98 percent in FY 2009.
+Furthermore, the number of invoices with late-payment interest penalties remained steady with 5,014 in FY 2009 and 5,102 in FY 2010.
 The Department continues to focus on improving its prompt payment percentage by working closely with its bureaus to identify opportunities for new or improved business processes.

-ANALYSIS OF FY 2009 FINANCIAL CONDITION AND RESULTS
+ANALYSIS OF FY 2010 FINANCIAL CONDITION AND RESULTS